slroberts/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+In relational databases, the data is stored in tabular format grouped into rows and columns (similar to spreadsheets).
+A collection of rows is called a table.
+Each row represents a single record in the table and is made up of one or more columns.

+These kinds of databases are called relational because a relation is a mathematical idea that is equivalent to a table.
+So relational databases are databases that store their data in tables.

+SQL is optimized for the sole purpose of querying data.
+This means not only optimization in writing queries, but optimization in terms of retrieving data, which is critical in the modern world of big data.

 2. Why do tables need a `primary key`?

+A primary key is a way to identify each entry in the database uniquely.

 3. What is the name given to a table column that references the primary key on another table.

+A Foreign Key.

 4. What do we need in order to have a _many to many_ relationship between two tables.

+We need to introduce an intermediary table that holds foreign keys that reference the primary key on the related tables.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.